aspose-html/aspose-html-reference-tutorials/content/english/net/rendering-html-documents/render-svg-doc-as-png/_index.md

    You can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/) or purchase a full license [here](https://purchase.aspose.com/buy).

 3. ### Where can I find documentation for Aspose.HTML for .NET?
-   You can refer to the official documentation [here](https://reference.aspose.com/html/net/).
+   You can refer to the documentation [here](https://reference.aspose.com/html/net/).

 4. ### Is Aspose.HTML for .NET suitable for both desktop and web applications?
    Yes, Aspose.HTML for .NET can be used in both desktop and web applications, making it a versatile choice for various projects.